futufeld/brainfunc/README.md

 ### Interpreting Source Code

 Although `processIO` executes our interpreter, it requires Brainfuck programs to be encoded as a series of `Instruction`s.
 To complete Brainfunc we need to enable loading Brainfuck source code - the common representation of Brainfuck programs - and convert it into our instruction sequence.
-We also need to support the user providing that source code to the program in some manner.
-These final tasks will turn our interpreter functionality into a complete program that can be run from the command prompt.
+We also need to support the user providing that source code to our interpreter in some manner.
+These final tasks will turn our interpreter into a complete program that can be run from the command prompt.

 ### Required Functions

 #### Overview

-To complete Brainfunc, the following functions are required:
+To complete Brainfunc, we must create a trivial parser and functionality that executes the parsed input.
+We require the following functions:

 * `charToInstruction`: Allows us to map a Brainfuck term to a Brainfuck instruction.
 * `stringToCode`: Allows us to convert Brainfuck source code into a sequence of Brainfuck instructions.